 However, a lot of gaps remain in our understanding of how best to support autistic people with mental health problems.

-We’ve worked with autistic people, family members, health professionals and researchers to identify five of the most pressing questions about autism and mental health.
+In 2017 we worked with autistic people, family members, health professionals and researchers to identify five of the most pressing questions about autism and mental health.

 - What mental health interventions are effective in helping autistic people with learning disabilities?